2i2c-org/infrastructure/docs/howto/features/gpu.md

    is necessary to let the autoscaler know that this nodegroup has 1 GPU per node.
 If you're using a different machine type with more GPUs, adjust this definition accordingly.

+   We use a prior variable, `masterAzs`, to allow for GPU nodes to spawn in all AZ in the region, rather than just a specific one.
+This is helpful as a single zone may run out of GPUs rather fast.

 2. Render the `.jsonnet` file into a `.yaml` file that `eksctl` can use